DipanwitSen/Digital-Nurture-4.0-DotNetFSE_22052204_Dipanwita_Sen/WEEK_6/README.md

     return <h2>Hello from Class Component!</h2>;
   }
 }

-export default Welcome;
-✅ Has render()
-✅ Can include constructor, lifecycle methods, and state

-🧱 What is a Component Constructor?
-In class components, the constructor is a special method used to:

-Initialize component state

-Bind event handler methods

-Example:
+✅ Useful when lifecycle methods or complex logic is needed.

+⚙️ Constructor in Class Component
+Used to initialize state or bind methods.

+jsx
+Copy
+Edit
 constructor(props) {
   super(props);
   this.state = {
     name: 'React Learner'
   };
 }
-🔸 You must call super(props) before using this
+🔸 Always call super(props) before using this.

-🖼️ What is the render() Function?
+🖼️ render() Function
-Every class component must have a render() method
+All class components must have a render() function that returns JSX.

-It returns JSX that will be rendered on the screen

-Example:
+jsx
+Copy
+Edit
 render() {
   return (
     <div>